gregglind/57-perception-shield-study/TESTPLAN.md

     - no additional tabs open
     - telemetry pings are 'correct'

+      - ending will be `notification-x`

-4. UI fucntionality  'close window'
+4. UI functionality  'close window'

     Open a 2nd firefox window.
 Then close the initial window.